Notes

 Dark.
 Cold, but dank.
 A smell of bleach and sweat.

 - This serous door-slime only permits fungal life to pass or those with 3+ infested stress.
-It attacks all others.
+It attacks others.
 When it opens, it splits down the middle, like the opening of a human larynx.

-A clutch of 8 large white nodules clings to the ceiling.
+8 large white nodules cling to the ceiling.
 Layered like wasp nests, but harder; calcareous.
 Each the size of a balled-up person.
-They contain dormant salt eaters, and they crackle open, drizzling brine, if called down by the door slime.

-Door to 4.1:
+Door to 4.1 | storeroom:

 - Crooked tin sign on door reading “Flammable.”
 Decidedly locked, and clearly armored, studded with steel rivets pushed through the wood.
 If listened at, thin, chiming music is heard.

-Door to 4.3: Unlocked.
+Door to 4.3 | feeding room: Unlocked.

-Door to 4.4: Locked.
+Door to 4.4 | spotless wc: Locked.
 No penalty to pick or kick down.

 The closet in this hallway contains dusty shelves and a single packet of Binwendo’s Premium Mastic Gum (apricot flavor.)